Snapouille/DX_Theme_Figurines_Add-On/README.md

 ## ![gb](https://github.com/Snapouille/es-theme-Animatics-DX-Music/assets/105559045/a1e80520-3bff-4ff7-9bbf-d96489424fc3)

-This add-on gives you access to over 820 figurines that will appear in the game carousel view of the Animatics-DX theme.
+This add-on gives you access to over 1000 figurines that will appear in the game carousel view of the Animatics-DX theme.
 The figurines are displayed either by family or by the name of the games in your gamelists.
 The directories are organized as follows:

 **_inc\figurines\family**: for figurines categorized by family
 **_inc\figurines\gameName**: for figurines categorized by game name

-These figurines were created with the help of ChatGPT by Patrix91, cyraxcop84-art and myself.
+These figurines were created with the help of ChatGPT by Patrix91, Cyraxcop84, Myos, Aynshe and myself.
 Of course, you can add your own figurines and even share them with us so we can integrate them directly into the add-on.
 You will find a text file named "ChatGPT figurines script"—simply copy and paste this text into ChatGPT to generate figurines with the quality we are looking for.
 This pack will be regularly updated.
 If you want to help, you can check the Google Sheet below to see which figurines are awaiting creation.

 💾 <ins> **HOW TO DOWNLOAD?** </ins> --> Click to <img width="73" height="21" alt="code" src="https://github.com/user-attachments/assets/7b8aeffd-ba90-4a55-a02b-f5ec8cd52cca" /> top right and download ZIP.